AdamPayzant/COMP4109Project/README.md

 ```

 The client host uses a database that needs to be setup.
-If using the default settings, a Mariadb server must be running locally on port 3306.
+If using the default settings, a `Mariadb` server must be running locally on port 3306.
-This DB must have the User, Password, and database specified in the "DB" string in the settings file.
+This DB must have the User, Password, and database specified in the `"DB"` string in the settings file.
-For instance the current Dufault settings are:
+For instance the current Default settings are:
 ```
     "ClientPublicKeyPath": "./test/keys/client_public.pem",
 	"ServerCert": "./certs/server-cert.pem",